 Eponym Examples in Literature

 Any time a novel is named for the main character, it’s an eponym.
 Therefore, there are vast examples in literature.
-For example, the book Jane Eyre is named for the main character Jane Eyre and follows her plights through life.
+For example, the book Jane Eyre is named after the main character Jane Eyre and follows her plights through life.
 Explore other literary examples of eponyms.

 Peter Pan by J.M.
 Barrie